Background information

 About the impact of atopic dermatitis on self-esteem

-One of the biggest challenges for people living with atopic dermatitis (AD) is the impact it can have on their mental health and self-esteem.1 It can affect how people perceive themselves or behave, often making them feel self-conscious about the look of their skin and leading many to avoid social activities or personal relationships.2
+One of the biggest challenges for people living with atopic dermatitis (AD) is the impact it can have on their mental health and self-esteem.1 It can affect how people perceive themselves or behave, often making them feel self-conscious about the look of their skin and leading many to avoid social activities or personal relationships.2 AD can occur anywhere on the body and often manifests on the hands, face and neck.3 The visibility of AD can negatively impact the self-perception and confidence of those living with the disease.2

 AD can have a significant negative impact on quality of life, daily routines, and, in turn, self-confidence at every stage of life.5 That’s why this year, we are focusing on possible solutions to help strengthen self-esteem for people living with AD.
 For full details about how to submit an idea and for more information on the 2022 ‘Agents of Change’ AD Challenge, please visit the Challenge Briefing.